krakchris/TreeTect/README.md

 After learning that urban trees live just 13 years, while their rural counterparts live up to 100 or more, Green City Watch was born.
 We leverage a combination of ecological engineering, machine learning techniques, and remote sensing methods, known as "geospatial AI", to boost urban tree longevity.

 Green City Watch empowers 30+ (mega)cities, from Boston to Amsterdam to Jakarta, to understand, monitor, and improve their urban forests through data-driven decision-making.
+***

 # TreeTect Opensource

 TreeTect is and open source Tree Detection algorithm using Object detection.
+TreeTect was designed to run on AWS Services using Lambda and Sagemaker, but also works fine locally.

 ![image](https://user-images.githubusercontent.com/32303294/92995149-1851ae00-f501-11ea-92c0-67fa6ac25f50.png)